{{org_field_logo}}

 Website: {{org_field_website}} – using the contact form provided

-The Registered Manager ensures that:
+The Registered Manager (or their nominee) ensures that:

 6. Compliance with CQC and Fire Safety Regulations

-This policy ensures compliance with:
+This policy supports compliance with:

 7. Monitoring and Review